 Roles and responsibilities

-Clinical drug development, including clinical studies and the related governance process, are the responsibility of the Global Development unit.
-The Head of Global Development reports to the CEO Healthcare, who is a member of the Executive Board.
+Clinical drug development, including clinical studies and the related governance process, are the responsibility of our Global Development unit.
+The Head of Global Research & Development reports to the CEO Healthcare, who is a member of the Executive Board.

 We have established two internal committees to oversee our clinical studies.
-The Development Studies Committee is responsible for the studies performed by the company on medicines that are under clinical development, while the Global Medical Decision Board is responsible for our own studies with approved medicines, as well as for all studies performed by independent investigators and supported by us (so-called investigator-sponsored studies).
+The Integrated Protocol Review Committee is responsible for the studies performed by the company on medicines that are under clinical development, while the Global Medical Decision Board is responsible for our own studies with approved medicines, as well as for all studies performed by independent investigators and supported by us (so-called investigator-sponsored studies).
 Both bodies consist of medical-scientific experts and executives with long-standing experience in clinical research.

 We continuously analyze potential risks for study participants before and during our clinical studies.
-Our Medical Safety and Ethics Board oversees the safety of subjects participating in our clinical studies and, as necessary, reviews the benefit-risk profiles of investigational drugs.
+Our Medical Safety and Ethics Board (MSEB) oversees the safety of the participants in our clinical studies and, as necessary, reviews the benefit-risk profiles of investigational drugs.

 Our commitment: International guidelines and requirements